To sleep or not to sleep? Madeleine Chapman stays overnight at Max Richter’s eight hour show and realises how tired she is.

 By one o’clock, most people are fast asleep or at least closing their eyes.
 I’m fighting to stay awake.
 A staunch plan to get an early night last night predictably resulted in me getting four hours’ sleep.
 So I had a nap after work, woke up two hours later in a panic that I’d slept through and missed the show, inhaled a lift plus and a coffee, and arrived at Shed 10 ready to stay awake all night.
 The event description had encouraged sleeping throughout the eight hours but to sleep would mean missing the performance.
 I didn’t pay $190 to miss out on the music.

 Fear of missing out.
 The final straw on the tired camel’s back.
-I try to say yes to everything because I don’t want to say no and then find out that it was the greatest event to ever take place.
+I try to say yes to everything because I don’t want to say no and then find out I’d slept through history.
 Free movie tickets?
 Yes please.
 A concert by an artist I barely know?
 Sure, why not.
 Something interesting might happen and I want to be there when it does.

 Me being at this show is a result of that fear.
 I couldn’t possibly miss out on such a unique event just because I’m tired.
 Rest when you’re dead, goes the bad crossfit slogan.
 It’s a sleeping event and I’m going to be even more tired at the end of it.
 I knew I wouldn’t regret it and I was right.
 But the irony isn’t lost on me.